-Other textbooks and study guides that are worth having a look at are those available from ESA Publications, D&D Resources, and NuLake.
+Other textbooks and study guides that are worth having a look at are those available from LearnWell, D&D Resources, and NuLake.

-- ESA Publications is a long-established educational publisher in New Zealand.
-They produce Study Guides and Workbooks for primary and secondary schools covering the New Zealand Curriculum and NCEA.
-Find ESA’s Maths and Stats resources here.
+- LearnWell print resources were formerly published under ESA Publications — a long-established educational publisher in New Zealand.
+With Study Guides and Workbooks for primary and secondary schools covering the New Zealand Curriculum and NCEA, they are user-friendly.
+Find Maths resources here.

 Tip 15: Make use of online resources

 Many NCEA teachers and schools upload their NCEA notes to the internet.
 Some are just for internal use for their own students to access, but some make them available for anyone to find and use.
 If your teacher makes their notes and worked examples available online, do make good use of that resource.
 If they don’t, then you can search online and find what is out there.

 Some tutoring and revision websites also publish free NCEA maths resources or tutorials for students.
 Some are NCEA tutorial videos, some are written texts, some are textbook ebooks, there is a wide variety of resources and help available.
 Some examples include:

 - StudyTime: “StudyTime is an online platform dedicated to helping NZ kids make the most of high school.”
 The site contains checklists, tutorial videos, strategy guides, online tutoring options, and more.